• Cheat sheets

 When using expert agents, keep in mind the following:

-• Only product managers can access and manage expert agents.
+• Only project managers can access and manage expert agents.

 • There are no hard usage limits, but a safety measure activates if many complex agentic runs occur simultaneously and risk overloading the infrastructure.